eth-educators/ethstaker-guides/monitoring.md

       - targets: ['localhost:9100']
 ```

 The scrape_configs section define the different jobs where Prometheus will poll data from.
 We have 1 job so far in this configuration file: node_exporter.
-It will poll data from Node exporter and store all your hardware and OS metrics.
+It will poll data from Node exporter and store all your hardware and OS metrics in the Prometheus database.

 Set ownership for the config file.
 The prometheus account will own this.